top of page

 Eileen A Art Selfie with paint brush

 I can not leave outside this bittersweet story the night of the fire.
 While waiting for my husband to get back to the hotel from work, I was taking selfies of me and my new painting, working and all of a sudden the fire alarm startled me.
 I left in a rush, the chair falling on the floor along with the paint, I didn't know where the paintbrushes went.
 Like a flash I grabbed my purse, car keys, my coat and computer and, as I was walking out the door, guess where the fire was?
 It was next to my room!
 With all the smoke and people walking in pajamas through the lobby, I was trembling with fear.
-Just what we needed to end my bittersweet story; loosing little we had.
+Just what we needed to end my bittersweet story; loosing little we had and my painting.
 As I sat in my car, the firetruck came.
-I could not stop shaking, whether of fear or because it was 39 degrees (yes 39 degrees in Florida is so freaking cold) out there.
-I realized that life is as bitter or sweet as you want it to be and collected my self and my thoughts focused on the sweet part that had yet to come.
+I could not stop shaking, whether of fear or because it was 39 degrees (yes 39 degrees in Florida is so freaking cold) out there; I realized that life is as bitter or sweet as you want it to be and collected my self and my thoughts focused on the sweet part that had yet to come.

 bottom of page